team-simplay/SimPlay/docs/source/quickstart.rst

 The code above now sets the position of the component to (5, 5), at the time of the simulation when the process is created.

-If you've followed this guide critically, you're surely by now asking what the parameters of the ``set_position`` refer to.
+The parameters of the ``set_position`` function refer to row and column values of a grid.

 This is where the :class:`~simplay.visualization.VisualGrid` comes into (Sim)play.